antonaavik/code-guidelines/README.md

 ##CSS
 ###Consistency
 Keep margins and paddings consistent!
-For example html elements should only have spacing on top (or on bottom) of the element (margin: 20px 0 0 0) and padding of wrapper element on opposite side (margin: 20px 0 0 0; padding: 1px 20px 20px 20px; background:blue).
 If we don't include spacing in a consistent and correct way to the elements, than we end up with spacing nightmare and unmaintainable css.
+For example html elements should only have spacing on top/bottom of the element (margin: 20px 0 0 0) and padding of wrapper element on opposite side (margin: 20px 0 0 0; padding: 1px 20px 20px 20px; background:blue).

 ###Source order
 Try and write stylesheets in specificity order.
 This ensures that you take full advantage of inheritance and CSS’ first C; the cascade.